-However whilst the use of digital for social purposes has clearly resonated with the Italian population, the adoption of the internet for many other activities, including ecommerce, is still yet to reach this level, suggesting there is huge room for growth in this region.
+However, while the use of digital for social purposes has clearly resonated with the Italian population, the adoption of

 As the fourth largest economy in Europe, Italy is an enormous market with massive ecommerce potential.
-The European Commission's Digital Economy and Society Index (DESI) takes an annual look at how European nations perform across a variety of factors to form an idea of how well developed a country's digital economy is.
-In 2017 Italy ranked 25th out of 28 nations , ahead only of Romania, Bulgaria and Greece and behind the likes of the Nordic nations and the Benelux region at the top of the table:
+The European Commission's Digital Economy and Society Index (DESI) takes an annual look at how European nations perform across a variety of factors to form an idea of how well developed a country's digital economy is.3 In 2017 Italy ranked 25th out of 28 nations, ahead only of Romania, Bulgaria and Greece and behind the likes of the Nordic nations and the Benelux region at the top of the table.